giraciopide/shellcheck-maven-plugin/README.md

 </build>
 ```

-More exampels examples are available in the `it` (integration tests) directory in the source tree.
+More examples are available in the `it` (integration tests) directory in the source tree.

 ## How to build